blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 #### Part 3: Lots of triangles

 Time to connect the dots.
 Initially, I thought this was going to be a huge pain but once I sketched it out it was simplified into basic math.
 The important thing to note here is backface culling.
-If a triangle is drawn in a clockwise direction, it will be rendered--if not, it will be culled.
+If a triangle is drawn in a clockwise direction, it will be rendered.
+If not, it will be culled.
 This means we have to be careful when ordering our vertices in the `triangles` array.

 ![determines culling](/assets/img/2021-04-13-custom-grids-unity/direction.png)

 To fill in the triangles, I came up with the following algorithm.
-Assuming Q is the vertice index of the bottom left vertice in a square, we can label each corner of the square as follows.
+Assuming Q is the index of the bottom left vertice in a square, we can label each corner of the square as follows.

 ![determines culling](/assets/img/2021-04-13-custom-grids-unity/vertices.png)

-Which translates into:
+This translates into:

 ```c#
 triangles[0] = Q;